NinaNyberg/phone-cave-app/README.md

 - processor: string
 - ram: number

-server-side routes:
+#server-side routes:

-GET /phones - get all the phones from the list get /phones/:id - get a single phone
+GET /phones - get all the phones from the list;

+get /phones/:id - get a single phone

-client-side pages:
+#client-side pages:

-PhonesListPage - display all the phones from the list SinglePhonePage - show single phone details
+PhonesListPage - display all the phones from the list;

-services:
+SinglePhonePage - show single phone details

+#services:

-loadPhones() - get request to /phones to load a list of phones loadSinglePhone() - get request to `/phones/${id}` to load a single phone`s details
+loadPhones() - get request to /phones to load a list of phones;

+loadSinglePhone() - get request to `/phones/${id}` to load a single phone`s details